Terms of Business

 27 Banking Arrangements

 Any money we receive from you to hold on your behalf will be held in our Client Bank Account at Barclays Bank PLC or with one of the other major banking institutions where we hold client accounts eg Bank of Scotland or Handelsbanken.
 We will ensure that your funds are held with a banking institution that is covered by a Compensation Scheme, in the event that the bank becomes insolvent or ceases to trade.
 You should be aware however that compensation scheme will limit the amount of compensation payable.
-We can produce more information on request.

 28 Quality Standards

 The firm has been awarded the Law Society’s Quality Mark for Conveyancing, Crime, Family, and Planning.
 Our expertise in these areas of law has been verified, and our accomplishments recognised, by the Law Society.
 We have also attained the Lexcel Award.
 The Lexcel accreditation is the Law Society benchmark for excellence in practice management.
 We also are accredited with ISO9001:2008

 It is also possible that, in the future, the Firm may attain other quality awards.
 As a result of Toller Beattie LLP’s commitment to quality, it is subject to regular checks by outside assessors appointed by the organisations which make such awards.

 This could mean that your file is selected for checking, in which case your consent is needed for inspection to occur.
 All inspections are, of course, conducted in confidence.
 If you prefer to withhold consent, work on your file will not be affected in any way.
 Since very few clients do object to this we propose to assume that you consent to your file being dealt with in this way unless you notify us to the contrary.
 We will also assume, unless you indicate otherwise, that consent on this occasion will extend to all future matters which are conducted on your behalf.
 Please do not hesitate to contact us if we can explain this further or if you would like us to mark your file as not to be inspected.